State visits by Jiang Zemin to Russia, Ukraine, and France

-From September 2 to September 12, 1994, Chinese President and General Secretary of the Chinese Communist Party Jiang Zemin paid a state visit to Russia, Ukraine and France.
+From 2 to 12 September 1994, Chinese President and General Secretary of the Chinese Communist Party Jiang Zemin paid a state visit to Russia, Ukraine and France.

 The leaders of China and Russia signed a joint statement guiding the overall development of relations between the two countries, noting that the two countries have a new type of constructive partnership.
 China and Ukraine issued a joint statement on the principles of relations between the two countries, declaring that they regarded each other as friendly countries.
 China and France signed a number of economic and trade contracts and agreements of intent on cooperation.

 Backgrounds

 From 15 to 19 May 1991, Jiang Zemin, then General Secretary of the Chinese Communist Party and Chairman of the Central Military Commission of the People's Republic of China, paid an official visit to the Soviet Union, issued the China-Soviet Joint Communiqué and the Ministers for Foreign Affairs of the two countries signed an agreement on the eastern section of the China-Soviet Union border.
 On December 27 of the same year, after the dissolution of the Soviet Union, China announced its official recognition of the government of the Russian Federation and confirmed the establishment of state relations with it.
 In 1992, at the invitation of Chinese President Yang Shangkun, President Boris Yeltsin of the Russian Federation paid an official visit to China.
-President Yang and President Yeltsin signed the Joint Declaration on the Basis of Mutual Relations between the People's Republic of China and the Russian Federation, which laid down the principled basis for the development of relations between the two friendly countries.
+President Yang and President Yeltsin signed the Joint Declaration on the Basis of Mutual Relations between the People's Republic of China and the Russian Federation, which laid down the principled basis for the "development of relations between the two friendly countries".

-Jiang's trip was a return visit to President Yeltsin's visit to China in 1992 and the first visit to Russia by a Chinese head of state since the collapse of the Soviet Union.
-The high-level meeting between the two leaders is of great significance for the promotion of mutually beneficial relations of cooperation between China and Russia.
+Jiang's September 1994 trip was a return visit to President Yeltsin's visit to China in 1992 and the first visit to Russia by a Chinese head of state since the collapse of the Soviet Union.
+The high-level meeting between the two leaders was of great significance for the promotion of mutually beneficial relations of cooperation between China and Russia.